 What is the Flash Point of Engine Oil?

-The flash point of engine oil is crucial for several reasons:
+The flash point of engine oil is important for several reasons:

 -